Section Two: Using Disability Services and Accommodations

 Steps to receive a De Anza College disability permit:

 Students are encouraged to familiarize themselves with the campus and locate their classrooms before the quarter begins.
-Please contact the Student Assistance office if you would like help locating your classrooms or need escort service to a special campus appointment.
+If you would like help locating your classrooms or need escort service to a special campus appointment, please contact Mobility Services located in RSS 141 (408-864-8412)

 Campus Services Assistance

-Students who have challenges that may necessitate assistance in the cafeteria, bookstore or library should inform their DSS counselor for possible solutions which may include contacting a staff member in that location with an assistance request.
+Students who have challenges that may necessitate assistance in the cafeteria, bookstore or library should inform their DSS counselor or Learning Disabilities Specialist for possible solutions which may include contacting a staff member in that location with an assistance request.

 In such cases, a student needs to be aware that during busy periods he or she may have to wait for staff availability or may need to return later.
 If you will require assistance during a typically busy time, it is advisable to prearrange an appointment with the department.
-Discuss possible needs in advance with your DSS counselor.
+Discuss possible needs in advance with your DSS counselor or Learning Disabilities Specialist.
+Assistance needs examples:

-A tram service is available to students with temporary or permanent disabilities that affect mobility.
-The tram service is available from 7:30 a.m. to 4:30 p.m.
-During the day, the tram service operates regularly between major campus buildings.
+A shuttle service is available to students with temporary or permanent disabilities that affect their mobility.
+The shuttle service operates between major campus buildings and is available from 7:30 a.m. to 4:30 p.m.